nordeck/matrix-widget-toolkit/packages/testing/README.md

 When testing widgets that are using `@matrix-widget-toolkit/api` you quickly run into the situation where you have to mock `WidgetApi`.
-While this can be done using `jest`, this can be a lot of repeated work and you might miss edge cases that makes the mock behave differently than the original.
+While this can be done using `vitest`, this can be a lot of repeated work and you might miss edge cases that makes the mock behave differently than the original.
 The package provides a `mockWidgetApi` helper to cover this case.
 The returned mock can be used to emulate a Widget host like Element, so that the widget can interact with the